Lai fun: Guangzhou

+Hong Kong

+Lai fun in Hong Kong has a more bouncy texture and is often served with roast goose, which lends both the noodles and broth a deeper flavor.

 Comparison

 Lai fun, a short and thick style of noodle, has a very similar appearance with silver needle noodles.
 One way to distinguish the two is to look at the ends of each lai fun piece.
 The ends of lai fun noodles are often cut straight down as opposed to leaving a tapering "tail."